marscreative/gatt/README.md

 ## 🚀 Getting Started

-1. Clone this repository
+1. Open `index.html` in your web browser
-2. Open `index.html` in your web browser
+2. Explore the different sections using the navigation tabs
-3. Explore the different sections using the navigation tabs
+3. Use the contact form to send inquiries (form validation included)

 ## 📞 Contact Information